Inferring couplings in networks across order-disorder phase transitions: Introduction

-Direct coupling analysis (DCA) has proved successful as a technique for inferring the physical interactions that underpin the structure of biological molecules from amino acid sequence data~\cite{Weigt:09,Morcos:11}.
+DCA has proved successful as a technique for inferring the physical interactions that underpin the structure of biological molecules from amino acid sequence data~\cite{Weigt:09,Morcos:11}.
 This success has led to new insights into the protein folding problem~\cite{Marks:11} and how RNAs obtain their structures~\cite{DeLeonardis:15,Weinreb:16,Wang:17}.
-The essence of DCA is to draw a distinction between direct and indirect correlations---those originating from direct physical interactions between two sites in a sequence and those mediated via other sites---by fitting a global statistical model to sequence data.
+The essence of DCA is to draw a distinction between direct and indirect correlations{\textemdash}those originating from direct physical interactions between two sites in a sequence and those mediated via other sites{\textemdash}by fitting a global statistical model to sequence data.
+But while DCA supersedes its local-statistics-based predecessors in virtually all applications, relatively little is known about the conditions that underlie its success~\cite{Kleeorin:21}.

 The statistical model in DCA, well-known in physics as the Potts model~\cite{Wu:82}, captures a phase transition that results from a competition between disorder-promoting thermal noise and order-promoting interactions.
 The disordered phase, which prevails at high temperatures, describes a system whose constituents (e.g., residues in a sequence) are largely uncorrelated; on the other hand, a macroscopic number of such constituents assume the same state in the low-temperature ordered phase.
-Both phases make for difficult inference: the data is noisy in the disordered phase and macroscopic ordering leads to strong indirect correlations in the ordered phase~\cite{Montanari:09}.
+Both phases make for difficult inference: the data are noisy in the disordered phase and macroscopic ordering leads to strong indirect correlations in the ordered phase~\cite{Montanari:09}.
 A question arises as to the regime in which DCA operates so successfully and more broadly how the nature of data-generating distributions affects inference (see, also Ref~\cite{Bialek:20}).